OfficeDev/open-xml-docs/docs/how-to-create-and-add-a-character-style-to-a-word-processing-document.md

 properties' **rStyle** element.
 The following code example shows how to apply a style to a run referenced by the variable r.
-The style ID of the style to apply, OverdueAmountChar in this example, is stored in the RunStyle property of the <span class="keyword">rPr</span> object.
+The style ID of the style to apply, OverdueAmountChar in this example, is stored in the RunStyle property of the **rPr** object.
 This property represents the run properties' **rStyle** element.

 ```csharp